geforcefan/libnolimits/README.md

 # Documentation

 Documentation is not written yet.
-It´s in progress.
+It´s still in progress.

 Here it is: ~~https://geforcefan.github.io/libnolimits/~~